mlfoundations/datacomp/README.md

 DataComp is structured to accommodate participants with diverse levels of computational resources: each track is broken down into four scales, with varying amounts of compute requirements.

 An overview of our benchmark and participant workflow can be found below.
+For more information, check out our [paper](https://arxiv.org/abs/2304.14108) and [website](http://datacomp.ai/).

 <p align="center">
 <img src="figs/workflow.png" alt="Participant workflow" width="100%"/>